CoatesvilleHUB/resources/README.md

 no need to clone the repo to local

-for <b>markdown<b> documention go here: https://help.github.com/articles/github-flavored-markdown/
+for <b>markdown</b> documention go here: https://help.github.com/articles/github-flavored-markdown/

 # Organizations